 Churches in Switzerland are not always used for religious purposes

 Again, I was baffled by my own ignorance.
 Maybe I travel too much in the same countries, but I was surprised to learn that Switzerland has catholic religion and the protestant religion!
 I actually thought the Netherlands and Germany formed a sort of geographic line on the map where the north is protestant and the south is Catholic.

 Maybe I’ve been traveling too much in Italy and Spain, but I figured we’d go to Switzerland and we’d visit some (Catholic) churches.
 Turns out, I know too little.
 Switzerland has a Catholic and Protestant population.

 But, another shocker.
 Religion is not that important (anymore?).
 We’ve seen numerous churches that do not have a religious function anymore and are used as a cafe or event hall.
 Can you imagine something like that in Italy?

 This might not be so surprising to me, as I imagined the Swiss as nature lovers and quite the outdoorsy kind (how can you not?).
 But what did surprise me as we traveled through the country, was the state of all the parks and gardens.

 As we traveled by train, we often passed people’s front yard or back yard.
-Almost all bigger houses in the countryside had perfectly manicured gardens with a colorful abundance of flowers.
-And quite a few had well maintained vegetable gardens.
+Almost all the bigger houses in the countryside had perfectly manicured gardens with a colorful abundance of flowers.
+And quite a few had well-maintained vegetable gardens.
 We saw many pumpkin patches, tomato bushes and heaps and heaps of herbal fields.
 All surrounded by a lovely picketed fence, in neat rows with readable sign in front of them.
 It was a treat to look out the train window and see all those lovely gardens!